helarie98/qml-iris-binary-classifier/README.md

 - Demonstrate results in a clear, reproducible notebook

-📓 Notebook
+## 📓 Notebook

 All implementation and explanations are inside:

-👉 notebook/qml_iris_classifier.ipynb
+👉 Notebook

 This includes:

-Data preparation
+Data preparation and data ploting

 Quantum circuit design

 Data encoding method

 Cost function selection

 Optimizer choice